build3r/TodayILearned/stoic_lessons/lessons_2021.md

 90. Mar 30: Always check on what impulses you are acting on.
 If it is not conscious or deliberate then analyze it and fit it.
 91. Mar 31: A mind that is not in control will be jerked around by external impulses.
 So train yourself now to create a habit to replace ignorance with discipline.
 ----
+1. Apr 01:  Your mind takes the shape of what you hold in it, if you hold negative thoughts you will see everything as negative.
+If you close it up you will have a closed mind.
-1. Apr 10: The events themselves do not disturb you, rather  your judgement about them.
+2. Apr 10: The events themselves do not disturb you, rather  your judgement about them.
-2. Apr 17: The way interpret words have impact on you, so always control your biases and lenses with which you look at them.
+3. Apr 17: The way interpret words have impact on you, so always control your biases and lenses with which you look at them.
 ----
 1. May 06: The physical beauty attributes are un-stoic, the real beauty is a person having self control, even temper and dedication to human excellence.
 2. May 07: To have a good day, just do good things.